 “Everything about the place reminded me of Nicole – cream carpets and overstuffed cream furniture, big fluffy pillows, candles and bunches of fresh flowers she must have arranged in the vases a few days before, family photos everywhere…”

-Finally, as we know that Nicole was planning a move to a house by the beach – the creation of ‘Nicole’s House’ is a poignant tribute to celebrate the life of a talented and much-loved young woman who relished nothing more than being with her family in the home she had made for them.
+Finally, as we know Nicole was planning to move to a new home by the beach – the creation of ‘Nicole’s House’ is a celebration of the life of a talented and much-loved young woman who relished nothing more than being with her family in a home she had made for them.